-The Roya Valley follows the French-Italian border from Tende and the southern Alps near Tende to the Mediterranean at Ventimiglia (Italy), and a day following its course makes a very enjoyable day trip from Menton or Nice on the French Riviera.
+The Roya Valley follows the French-Italian border near Tende and through the southern Alps from the Mediterranean at Ventimiglia (Italy), and a day following its course makes a very enjoyable day trip from Menton or Nice on the French Riviera.

 For our visit we are starting at Breil-sur-Roya and following the Upper Roya Valley upstream as far as Tende - south of Breil the river is largely in Italy.

 The route can easily be completed in a day - although this won't permit time to explore the Valley des Merveilles in the Mercantour National Park near Tende - and is a good introduction to the impressive countryside of the southern Alpes-Maritimes, as well as a chance to visit several interesting towns and villages.

 Travelling south to north along the Roya valley: highlights

 You are likely to follow the same road in both directions so direction and order of visiting is unimportant.

 As an alternative there is a 'tourist train' that operates between Nice (Nice Ville train station) and Tende and then on to Cuneo in Italy stopping at all the towns mentioned below and called the Train des Merveilles.
 This train follows a slightly different route in many places, and is an excellent way to enjoy the scenery.
 It is a lovely way to discover the Roya Valley, even if some of the viaducts appear rather perilous!

 A pleasant and rather quiet town, Breil-sur-Roya represents the southern part of the Upper Roya valley and has several churches of interest as well as being in an attractive riverside setting and surrounded by high hills covered with forests and olive groves.

 If time permits there are several walks in the surrounding countryide that start from Breil - ask in the tourist office in the main square.
 See Breil-sur-Roya for details.

 From Breil-sur-Roya you continue north through the scenic Gorges de Saorge.